-As you can tell from the last couple posts, we’ve somewhat fallen off the low carb wagon again.
-But sometimes, it’s oh so worth it!
 As the temperatures dip a bit and fall slowly comes to an end (before heading full tilt into winter rains), I start craving big pots of something warm and hearty.
 Beef stew is right at the top of the list.
 And beef stew with a bottle of red wine in it?
 Even better.

-We don’t drink red wine and for some reason always end up having bottles of it laying around.
-The only time I pop a bottle is when I make something like this stew or for the rare occasions when company drinks red, versus white.
+We don’t drink red wine and for some reason always end up having bottles of it lying around.
+The only time I pop a bottle is when I make something like this stew or for the rare occasions when company drinks red, versus white wine.
 But when I need to use a bottle up, a thick stew is the way to go.
 It adds a richness, a depth, and makes an out of this world gravy.
 (If you don’t have a bottle of red, I found a can or two of Guinness is just as good!)

 (Dumplings would be an awesome addition, I just didn’t add them this time.)